sungnga/react-revents/README.md

 - In rootReducer.js file:
   - Import the asyncReducer: `import asyncReducer from '../async/asyncReducer';`
   - Add the asyncReducer to the combineReducers() method as the value for async property: `async: asyncReducer`

+**2. Using asynchronous functions in action creator functions**
+- In src/app/common/util folder, create a file called util.js.
+Any functions that don't belong anywhere else that we can apply anywhere in our application go in this file
+- In util.js file:
+  - Write a delay function that delays for a certain amount of time in ms millisecond
+    - In order for something to be able to wait for when this particular function finishes, what we need do is return a new Promise()
+    - The promise returns a resolve or a reject
+    - In this case, we're going to resolve and we're going to call the setTimeout() function, which allows us to add a delay
+    - In the setTimeout() function, we pass in the resolve and the ms millisecond that we get from the delay function as arguments
+    ```javascript
+    export function delay(ms) {
+      return new Promise((resolve) => setTimeout(resolve, ms));
+    }
+    ```
+- In testReducer.js file:
+  - When we installed Redux thunk, it allows us to return a function inside another function.
+In our action creator function, we can return an asynchronous function
+  - This async function can take, as a parameter, a dispatch that we get from our store.
+This will allow us to dispatch additional actions inside our function
+  - Import the async actions: `import { asyncActionStart, asyncActionError, asyncActionFinish } from '../../app/async/asyncReducer';`
+  - Import the delay function: `import { delay } from '../../app/common/util/util';`
+  - Inside the increment action creator function:
+    - We can return an asynchronous function.
+This will allow us to dispatch multiple actions inside the increment function
+    - This async function takes a dispatch as an argument
+    - Then in this async function,
+      - dispatch the asyncActionStart() action
+      - since we're using an async function, use the 'await' keyword and call the delay() function to delay the request for 2 seconds
+      - after that, we want to dispatch anothat action with the type of INCREMENT_COUNTER and the payload is the amount
+      - lastly, dispatch the asyncActionFinish() action
+      - note that we want to call the delay() function and dispatch the INCREMENT_COUNTER and asyncActionFinish() actions inside a try/catch block.
+This way, if there's any problem with this asynchronous action, it's going to be caught by whatever is inside the catch block
+      - if we do have an error inside the catch block,  we dispatch the asyncActionError() action and pass in the error received by the catch block.
+This way we can store the error inside the asyncReducer for the store and we can do whatever we want with that error in the future
+    ```javascript
+    export function increment(amount) {
+      return async function (dispatch) {
+        dispatch(asyncActionStart());
+        try {
+          await delay(2000);
+          dispatch({ type: INCREMENT_COUNTER, payload: amount });
+          dispatch(asyncActionFinish());
+        } catch (error) {
+          dispatch(asyncActionError(error));
+        }
+      };
+    }
+    ```
+  - Do the same thing for the decrement action creator function
+  - So now when the 'Increment' or 'Decrement' button is clicked, it'll delay for the amount of time set, before it will increment or decement the counter
+- We can use the loading state to display a loading indicator to the user that something is happening
+- In Sandbox.jsx file:
+  - Extract and destructure the loading state property from the async reducer using the useSelector() hook
+    - `const { loading } = useSelector((state) => state.async);`
+  - Then in the 'Increment' Button element, specify the loading property and set its value to the loading state.
+Do the same thing for the 'Decrement' Button
+    ```javascript
+    <Button
+      loading={loading}
+      onClick={() => dispatch(increment(10))}
+      content='Increment'
+      color='green'
+    />
+    ```